Sushkyn/simple-music-player/README.md

 ![Description](example.png)

 A lightweight terminal-based music player and album downloader built with mpv.
-Search, queue, loop, and play — from YouTube or local FLAC collections.
+Search, queue, loop, and play — from YouTube, archive or local FLAC collections.
 </div>

 ---